In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\begin{example}[Using Random Forest] First, the problem setup for level L1 has to be specified.
-To keep the situation as simple as possible, we will use the sphere test function, which is defined in Equation~(\ref{eq:spheresann}).
-The problem design requires the specification of the starting point \texttt{x0} for the search. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+First, the problem setup for level L1 has to be specified.
+To keep the situation as simple as possible, we will use the \texttt{sphere()} test function, which was introduced above.
+The problem design requires the specification of the starting point \texttt{x0} for the search.